shyusu4/hello-rails-react/README.md

 ### Prerequisites

-In order to run this project you need to:
+In order to run this project you need to install Ruby on Rails:

-- Install Ruby on Rails
+`gem install rails`

 ### Setup

 Clone this repository to your desired folder:

 `git clone git@github.com:shyusu4/Hello-Rails-React.git`

+### Install

+Install project dependencies with:

+`bundle install`

+`npm install`

+Create Database (Mandatory):

+`rails db:create`

+If you have made a migration, execute the following command:

+`rails db:migrate db:seed`

 ### Usage